penguin-job/AI-Chat-Log-to-Obsidian-Converter/README.md

 AI conversations are a valuable source of information, but chat history alone is not suitable for structured knowledge management.

 This project was created to transform AI interactions into a reusable personal knowledge base by converting chat logs into well-structured Markdown notes compatible with Obsidian.

+## Usage

+1. Export your ChatGPT data and obtain `conversations.json`.
+2. Place the file in the same directory as `chat_to_obsidian.py`.
+3. Run the script.

+python chat_to_obsidian.py

+Markdown files will be generated in the `output` folder.